Washington State Capitol: 21st century

 During the evening of Sunday, October 6, 2025, an intruder vandalized the interior after breaking several windows to gain access to the building.
 The rotunda space and State Reception Room suffered damages.
 Various county, federal, and state flags were set ablaze and the busts of George Washington and Martin Luther King were pushed over and damaged.
 Additional damages included a broken glass door to the reception room, various historical artifacts either broken or set on fire. and floors throughout the space either burned or marred, such as burn marks and chipped areas to the rotunda stairs.
 A burned rug that was original to the site was manufactured in 1928; the rug is noted to be the largest single-loom carpet in the world.
 An 1893 Blüthner grand piano that was gifted to the state in 1990 and restored in 2017, was marred by nearby flames.
+While most items were estimated to cost less than $10,000 each, the approximated cost of all repairs were reported to be between $623,000 to $914,000.
+The restoration of the historic rug was to consist of most of the repair expenditures, estimated as high as $719,000.

 The accused, theorized to be suffering from a mental health episode, surrendered while still in the capitol building and was subsequently arrested.
 Monetary damages in the days after the event were not yet tallied.
 The last known break-in to the capitol occurred in 2014 when two women accessed the governor's office and stole various items including a blanket of the Squaxin Island Tribe.

+An attempted break-in occurred in June 2026.
+The arrested suspect did not gain entry but damaged 13 window casements and two doors by throwing rocks at the Capitol building.
+Protective film on the windows, installed after the 2025 incident, was considered a primary deterrent to the suspect.
+The damages were estimated to be approximately $100,000.